-Tū Rangaranga EDITED BY SHARON MCLENNAN, DAVID LITTLEWOOD, CAROL NEILL AND RAND HAZOU
+Tū Rangaranga EDITED BY SHARON MCLENNAN.
+MARGARET FORSTER, RAND HAZOU, DAVID LITTLEWOOD AND CAROL NEILL

-The biggest challenges of the twenty-first century require global solutions.
-Focusing on three of the most urgent problems of our time - climate change, conflict and poverty, and inequality - $T\bar{u}$ Rangaranga introduces the notion of global citizenship, and what it means to be an active citizen in today's world.
-Part of a series of books exploring and promoting citizenship in Aotearoa and beyond, $T\bar{u}$ Rangaranga joins $T\bar{u}$ tira Mai (2021) and $T\bar{u}$ rangawaewae (2017) in combining academic rigour with an examination of how to engage as an active citizen SHARON MCLENNAN teaches development studies and global citizenship at Massey University.
+The biggest challenges of the twentyfirst century require global solutions.
+Focusing on three of the most urgent problems of our time - climate change, conflict and poverty, and inequality - Tū Rangaranga introduces the notion of global citizenship, and what it means to be an active citizen in today's world.
+Part of a series of books exploring and promoting citizenship in Aotearoa and beyond, Tū Rangaranga joins Tūtira Mai (2021) and Tūrangawaewae (2022, 2017) in combining academic rigour with an examination of how to engage as an active citizen.
+SHARON MCLENNAN teaches development studies and global citizenship at Massey University.
 DAVID LITTLEWOOD is an historian who has held a range of teaching positions at Massey University and has published extensively from his research.
 PUBLISHED: June 2022 ISBN: 9781991016010 Limpbound, 230 x 163mm.
-240 pages. \$60
+336 pages. \$60

+MARGARET FORSTER (Ngāti Kahungunu, Rongomaiwāhine) is an associate professor at Massey University and an expert in Māori knowledge systems and Māori engagement.
 CAROL NEILL is a senior lecturer at Massey University and has worked across multiple disciplinary areas.
-RAND HAZOU is a senior lecturer at Massey University, and a theatre academic and facilitator.
-SOCIETY
+RAND HAZOU is a senior lecturer at Massey University and a theatre academic and facilitator.